 7. Have photography skills?
 Can you at least use a camera?
 If a family is losing everything, offer to take some photos of any children’s artwork.
 These can be brought outside and someone else can take the pictures.
 The same goes for non-digital photos.
 Ask the person or family if there are any keepsakes they would like to remember.
 Instead of losing special memories, help someone by preserving them through photographs.
 A lot of people suggested that I should take pictures of things.
 Well, that is all well and good but there was a time issue as well as an emotional issue.
 It is just too heart breaking to do that yourself.
 It really is.
 So please, offer to do this for them.

 8. Make phone calls on their behalf.
 I had to make A LOT of phone calls after Moldageddon.
 Many of these were just information gathering calls that could easily have been completed by friends.
 Let the person focus on the most important of calls and help by making some of the other calls.

 9. Just listen.
 Don’t ask a lot of questions.
 Instead, just listen.
 Make sure your friend or family members know you are there to help.
 Then follow through with whatever help you offer.
 I was left hanging on several occasions and it just about sent me over the edge.
 I truly needed that help.
 I also needed the support.
 Someone to just listen to whatever I was prattling on about.
 I promise – the prattling ends.
 But while the person is fresh out of Moldageddon, let them talk about whatever they need to talk about.

 In what ways would YOU help a victim of toxic mold?
 Can you share some ideas to add to these 9 suggestions?

-If you are looking for additional information on toxic mold, please visit my toxic mold resources page.
+If you are looking for additional information on toxic mold, please visit my new website Mold Help For You.
 It has darn near close to everything you need.